 Once you’ve calculated your cost price, you can work backward to calculate how many products you need to sell per year to cover your costs such as annual overheads, salaries, and direct costs or raw materials.

-Also, if you use TradeGecko, don’t forget that the Price List Management feature can be used to import and update custom price lists quickly and easily – which potentially means saying goodbye to pricing spreadsheets forever!
+Also, if you use QuickBooks Commerce, don’t forget that the Price List Management feature can be used to import and update custom price lists quickly and easily – which potentially means saying goodbye to pricing spreadsheets forever!

 Once you’ve imported your data, you can manage all aspects of multiple price lists on a single page without leaving the app.
-You can also easily assign custom price lists to specific customers and access custom price lists on the go via TradeGecko Mobile.
+You can also easily assign custom price lists to specific customers and access custom price lists on the go via our mobile sales app.
 In other words, monitoring custom pricing and making sure you’re on track profit-wise is just another part of managing your day-to-day business operations.

 Start a free 14-day trial of our inventory and order management software to see how we can help streamline your logistics and distribution processes!

 Intuit, QuickBooks, QB, TurboTax, Proconnect and Mint are registered trademarks of Intuit Inc. Terms and conditions, features, support, pricing, and service options subject to change without notice.

 By accessing and using this page you agree to the Terms and Conditions. | Privacy Statement